This statement applies to content published on:

 Technical information about this website’s accessibility

 We are committed to making our website accessible, in accordance with the accessibility regulations.
-This website is compliant with the WCAG 2.1 AA standard.
+This website is partially compliant with the WCAG 2.1 AA standard.

 The content listed below is non-accessible for the following reasons: